liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/02-viewing-user-activity.markdown

 [TOC levels=1-4]

-The Audit app shows activities in your @product@ installation.
+The Audit app shows activities in your @sharepoint@ installation.
 Access it by navigating to *Control Panel* &rarr; *Configuration* &rarr; *Audit*.
 The app displays a searchable list of captured events.
 You can browse the list, but searching it is typically faster.